The supercomputer is no longer a thing of fiction—it’s here. And odds are, you interact with one on a daily basis.

 Most major accounting software vendors are applying machine learning technologies to do things like auto-categorize transactions and track entry errors for reconciliation.
-Xero has made waves in the Xero vs Quickbooks debate by implementing AI.
+Xero has made waves in our industry's debate by implementing AI.

 Machine learning is particularly useful in accounting software because it manages tasks that are repetitive and predictable.
 Some specific accounting tasks that are already being affected by AI technology include:

 - Simplifying invoicing by matching items to amounts

 - Streamlining auditing by tracking errors in books

 - Addressing financial queries using AI chatbots

 Cloud computing is being widely used in accounting software and will continue to get smarter, faster and more accurate.

 DIY Accounting is Easier and More Accurate than Ever

 Entrepreneurs have always had a do-it-yourself mentality.
 This serves you well in the creation of your business, but it can also take up valuable time that could be applied to growth.
 DIY accounting used to take up precious hours and brain power, but it is becoming easier to use with the advent of machine learning.